Tactical shift: Europe seeks vaccine 'overdrive' to catch up

 Better targeting available doses for those who need them is one way European countries hope to stay ahead of the virus in the coming months, as more contagious variants spread.

-France and Spain plan to give just one shot of the two-dose vaccines to some people who have recovered from COVID, arguing that recent infections act as partial protection against the virus.
+France and Spain plan to give just one shot of the two-dose vaccines to some people who have recovered from COVID-19, arguing that recent infections act as partial protection against the virus.

-The number of available vaccines across the EU could swell further next week if the European Medicines Agency follows the lead of the U.S. in greenlighting the single-dose vaccine made by Johnson & Johnson.
+The number of available vaccines across the EU could swell further next week if the European Medicines Agency follows the lead of the U.S. in approving the single-dose vaccine made by Johnson & Johnson.
+President Joe Biden has indicated the U.S. now expects to take delivery of enough coronavirus vaccine for all adults by the end of May — two months earlier than anticipated.

-Germany’s health minister has come under fire for what the weekly Der Spiegel has called the “vaccine debacle.”
+“If we can’t vaccinate the little we do have, then we’re obviously going to have an even bigger problem when we get a lot of vaccine,” said Baerbel Bas, a lawmaker with Germany's center-left Social Democratic Party.

-“We have now vaccinated 5% of Germans,” Jens Spahn told public broadcaster ARD.
+Germany’s health minister said more than 5% of the population have now received a first dose.

-“But it’s clear, we need more tempo,” he said, adding that vaccine centers will be given greater flexibility to decide who to give the shots to.
+“But it’s clear, we need more tempo,” Jens Spahn said, adding that vaccine centers will be given greater flexibility to decide who to give the shots to.

 Ursula Nonnemacher, the top health official in Germany's state of Brandenburg, which encircles Berlin, vowed not to leave any precious vaccine doses in storage as she announced the start of vaccinations Wednesday in some doctors' practices.